dlfedie/personal_changelog/README.md

 I will be participating in the 30 day challenege outlined here: https://medium.com/@docix/github-30-day-challenge-7eaac41e4176

 ---
+#### Saturday, November 30th, 2019
+-[x] Shovelling snow for an hour.
+Whee!
+Also not feeling great, so easing back.

-#### Thursday, November 28th, 2019
+#### Friday, November 29th, 2019
 - [x] Couple of articles, looking to do some projects this weekend (ideally..).

 #### Thursday, November 28th, 2019
 - [x] Read 3 artcles.
-Also,turkey day,so I doubt anything else happens today!
+Also, turkey day, so I doubt anything else happens today!

 #### Wednesday, November 27th, 2019
 - [x] Switching to checkboxes..might help for next days?
 And I want to see how they look in MDs.
 Plus unaccomplished things I can move to the next day?